kubeslice/kubeslice-cli/doc/kubeslice-cli_install.md

                          	- worker-registration: Skips the registration of KubeSlice Workers on the Controller
                          	- worker: Skips the installation of KubeSlice Worker
                          	- demo: Skips the installation of additional example applications
+							- ui: Skips the installtion of enterprise UI components (Kubeslice-Manager)
 ```

 ### Options inherited from parent commands